 'ce- ': Removes the key stored via the provided .

 'ce ': This will publicly transmit a secure using the key stored via the provided .
 If the provided is not stored, the network will prompt you if you want to generate one, this costs a fee which is added to your carried balance.
 Once you generate a new key, your message will be sent using it.

 'cep ': This will public transmit a secure using your primary SIC encryption.
-Your primary SIC encryption is your FIRST encryption.
-You may need to shuffle your keys around (add and remove) until you have your most used encryption as your first.
+Your primary SIC encryption is set using the 'ces' command.

 After you generate a key, you'll most likely want to share that key with others.
 Your keyname/key pairs are displayed when you type 'chelp'.
 Share the keyname and key with your associates through alternative means (cell, radio, mail, in-person) and they can then add them via the 'ce+' command.
 SENDING YOUR KEY TO SOMEONE OVER THE SIC WILL RESULT IN THE INABILITY TO UNDERSTAND EACH OTHER.